Ways to support us

 Early Training

-After studying both art and English for two years at Smith College, Mitchell transferred to the Art Institute of Chicago in 1944 to study painting.
-The traditional training included classes in anatomy, art history, and drawing from the figure.
-Using the Art Institute's stellar collection as a visual resource, her student work showed the influence of Wassily Kandinsky, Henri Matisse, and the late period works of Paul Cézanne.
-She was awarded the Edward L. Ryerson Traveling Fellowship upon her graduation from the Art Institute in 1947.
+In 1944, having studied art and English for two years at Smith College, Mitchell enrolled as a student at AIC.
+The traditional painterly training included classes in anatomy, art history, and drawing from the figure.
+With access to the AIC's impressive art collection, her student work showed the influence of Wassily Kandinsky, Henri Matisse, and the late period works of Paul Cézanne.
+She was a successful student who was awarded the Edward L. Ryerson Traveling Fellowship upon her graduation in 1947.

-Deferring the fellowship, Mitchell moved to New York City with the intent of studying with Hans Hofmann.
-She was intimidated by his teaching style and only attended one of his classes.
-But it was during her time in New York City that she was first introduced to the ideas and artwork of the New York School, which was dominated by the Abstract Expressionists.
-Attending the many museums and galleries, she saw the works of Arshile Gorky and Jackson Pollock.
-A year later, Mitchell left for Paris on the traveling fellowship.
-As her artwork continued to evolve during her time abroad, the influence of Abstract Expressionism was evident.
-Her paintings, cubist cityscapes, interiors, and figures became progressively more abstract.
-She termed her new works "expressionist landscapes."
+Deferring the fellowship for a year, Mitchell moved to New York City with the intent of studying with German-American painter Hans Hofmann.
+She was intimidated by his teaching style, however, and only attended one of his classes.
+But it was during this time that she encountered the art of the burgeoning New York School, which was defined by the thrilling Abstract Expressionist style.
+Attending the many museums and galleries, Mitchell was particularly taken with the works of Arshile Gorky and Jackson Pollock.
+In 1948, Mitchell left for Paris on her deferred Fellowship (while in Europe, she also found time to visit Spain and Italy).
+In September 1949, Mitchell married the future American publisher and anti-censorship campaigner (and ex high school classmate) Barney Rosset in Le Lavandou, France.
+As her artwork continued to evolve, the influence of Abstract Expressionism became slowly more pronounced.
+Her Cubist cityscapes, interiors, and figures became progressively more abstract.

 Mature Period